simpleidserver/FaasNet/docs/documentation/functions/portal.md

 > Make sure your working environment is [properly configured](/documentation/gettingstarted/index.html).

 A Web portal is available at the following [address](http://localhost:30003).
 It can be used by developers to manage functions.
-The following chapters describe how functions can easily be managed.
+Following chapters describe how functions can easily be managed.

 # Publish a function